-[27] The Respondent submitted sur-rebuttal evidence (Exhibit R-2, 13 pages).
-The Complainant objected to R-2, pages 2 and 3 on the basis of new evidence.
-The Respondent agreed to strike out the pages.
-The Respondent replied in sur-rebuttal to the Complainant's argument that a sale of an eight property portfolio sale was invalid (C-3 page 71), because only one of the eight properties was in Edmonton and was included in the Respondent's Shopping Centre Capitalization Rate analysis.
-The Respondent argued in the sur-rebuttal that the sale price was apportioned to the one Edmonton sale and was available to the Respondent (R-2 pages 4-6), which the Respondent argued supported the inclusion of the sale in the Shopping Centre Capitalization Rate analysis.
+[34] The Respondent submitted sur-rebuttal evidence, (R-2, 11 pages).
+The Complainant objected to pages 2 and 3 of R-1 on the basis of new evidence.
+The Respondent agreed to strike out the pages and remove them from evidence.
+The Respondent in sur-rebuttal replied to the Complainant's argument that a sale of an eight property portfolio sale was invalid, C-3 page 71, because only one of the eight properties was in Edmonton and was included in the Respondent's Shopping Centre Capitalization Rate analysis.
+The Respondent argued that the sale price was apportioned to the one Edmonton sale and was available to the Respondent, R-2 pages 4-6, which the Respondent argued supported the inclusion of the sale in the Shopping Centre Capitalization Rate analysis.